Once Upon a Galaxy

 Super Battle Golf

 I’ve never really played sports games, but I’ve played a fair amount of golf games.
 This is because golf is not a sport.
 It’s an activity, like lawn darts or bowling.
-Golf in the real world is reserved exclusively for rich assholes, the sort of people who will ban Michael Jordan from their country club because he’s wearing the wrong pants, a real thing that actually happened.
+Golf in the real world is reserved exclusively for rich assholes: the sort of people who will ban Michael Jordan from their country club because he’s wearing the wrong pants, a real thing that actually happened.

 Super Battle Golf is not the first golf game to recognize this primal urge.
 Golf With Your Friends had collisions on by default.
-Fore Scores key mechanic was impeding other players with obstacles.
+Fore Score’s key mechanic was impeding other players with obstacles.

-The difference though, is that Super Battle Golf is the first game to recognize that tension, and then design key systems around it.
+The difference, though, is that Super Battle Golf is the first game to recognize that tension, and then design key systems around it.

-The secret sauce, the thing that really makes Super Battle Golf work though, has to do with the boost system, and a special type of hit called a homing shot.
+The secret sauce, the thing that really makes Super Battle Golf work, though, has to do with the boost system, and a special type of hit called a homing shot.
 First, the boost system.

-When you hit another player in Super Battle Golf be it with a item box weapon, golf club, ball, or running them over in a golf cart, you get a temporary boost of movement speed.
-This speed is the key to pulling ahead of other players, because while everyone can be reasonably good at the golf part of the game, it’s more important to be the first person to reach your ball as quickly as possible for the next hole.
+When you hit another player in Super Battle Golf with an item box weapon, golf club, ball, or running them over in a golf cart, you get a temporary boost of movement speed.
+This speed is the key to pulling ahead of other players, because while everyone can be reasonably good at the golf part of the game, it’s more important to reach your ball as quickly as possible for the next stroke.

 Critically, if you are losing, choosing to grief or attack other players around and in front of you isn’t kingmaking.
 Instead, it’s the mechanic by which you gain ground.